United States Football League: The Dixon plan vs. building a league of stars

 The league added six more teams in 1984 rather than the four initially envisioned by Dixon, to pocket two more expansion fees.
 This put more pressure on the TV deal, which was not designed to support an 18 team league.
 A frustrated Dixon sold his stake and got out.

 Additionally, the league was so determined to appear to put a credible product on the field that on some occasions, it set aside its own vetting procedures–all of which backfired disastrously.
 When Diethrich sold the Blitz to Hoffman in order to clear the way for his purchase of the Wranglers before the 1984 season, they did not take a close look at Hoffman's financial statements.
 Realizing he was in over his head, Hoffman was forced to scramble to find minority partners.
 When there were no takers, he walked away from the team after the second preseason game, forcing the league to take over the team.

 In San Antonio, the league was so enamored at Manges' apparent oil wealth that it not only did not closely vet his application, but did not require him to make an initial capital investment.
 Instead, Manges paid team expenses out of pocket as they arose, resulting in an operation that appeared short of professional standards.
 The Gunslingers' offices were in a double-wide trailer, and they used folding chairs to bring Alamo Stadium up to minimum capacity.
 Manges' practices caught up with him in 1985, when the oil market collapsed.
 The result was a litany of bounced checks, culminating in the team going the last four games without pay.
 It later emerged that Manges had been in financial difficulty as early as 1980.

 The worst situation of all, however, was in Los Angeles.
 Original owners Alan Harmon and Bill Daniels sold the Express to mortgage banker J. William Oldenburg before the 1984 season.
 Swayed by Oldenburg's apparent net worth of $100 million, the USFL took his word as evidence that he would be a solid owner for one of its marquee franchises.
 However, in June 1984, investigations by the FBI, The New York Times and The Wall Street Journal revealed that the man who made waves by signing a roster of high-priced young talent did not have even a fraction of the money to buy the team.
 He abruptly walked away from the team during the playoffs.
 Gamblers minority owner Jay Roulier took over the team in October, only to be pushed out just months later when it emerged that he too had lied about his net worth.
 The league was forced to run the team on a shoestring that season.

-With the new wave of teams, more college stars like Marcus Dupree, Mike Rozier, Reggie White, Jim Kelly, Steve Young and other young stars of the day signed high dollar contracts to play for USFL teams in 1984, as did high-profile NFL stars like Doug Williams, Brian Sipe, Joe Cribbs, and Gary Barbaro.
+With the new wave of teams, more prominent college athletes like Marcus Dupree, Mike Rozier, Reggie White, Jim Kelly, Steve Young and other young stars of the day signed high dollar contracts to play for USFL teams in 1984, as did high-profile NFL athletes like Doug Williams, Brian Sipe, Joe Cribbs, and Gary Barbaro.